Zzyed23/CodeLouisville-SWDEV1/README.md

 use to book your flights have some sort of bot protection so maybe people with the same idea as me couldn't get a 20$ flight to California.
 So this is where I pivoted this project and taking a new approach using same core concept of trying to find a good deal.
 I still wanted to make a Web Scraper of some sort so I settled on making a scraper that will go through a listing on Ebay and show you all of the prices for the item.
 Using various youtube tutorials, the help of mentors, and trusty StackOverflow and you have my project.
 A Web Scraper that helps you get a good deal.

-Read data from an external file, such as text, JSON, CSV, etc and use that data in your application (Instead of a file I am using a Website)
+Read data from an external file, such as text, JSON, CSV, etc and use that data in your application (Instead of a file I am using a Website).

-Web Scraper parsing through data in the html
+Web Scraper parsing through data in the html.

-Analyze text and display information about it
+Analyze text and display information about it.

-Information about what item it is, how much it costs.
+Information about what item it is, how much it costs, and a direct link so you can purchase it.